Getting Started As A New Landlord

 Inspecting Your Property

-Before making any changes to your new property, perform a thorough inspection.
-It’s best to hire a professional home inspector for this job.
+Before making any changes to your new property, get a thorough professional home inspection.

-Your inspector will complete a comprehensive review of the property and all its major systems—structural, mechanical, electrical, plumbing, ventilation, and fire alarm and suppression systems.
-The inspector will also evaluate whether the property meets all health and building codes.
+Certified home inspectors will complete a comprehensive review of the property and all its major systems—structural, mechanical, electrical, plumbing, ventilation, and fire alarm and suppression systems.
+Your home inspector will also evaluate whether the property meets all health and building codes.

 • Roof quality and condition